 Bar counter seating is not allowed.
 Do not allow seating at a bar table or counter where customers sit or stand side-by-side, and alcohol is served.
 Close bar area seating that allows for the congregation of customers from separate parties.

-Dining tables and seating booths are allowed if they follow the same dining requirements in the guidance document.
+Outdoor Dining tables and seating booths are allowed if they follow the same dining requirements in the guidance document.